Universal principles of cell population growth follow from local contact inhibition: Results

 The total number of cells will approximately follow $n \propto R^d$ where $d$ is the actual dimension of the system and $R$ is the characteristic length scale of the growing population.
 In contrast, the surface dwelling cells $n_s \propto R^D$ where $D$ is the fractal dimension.
 It follows that $n_s \propto n^{D/d}$.
 This leads to a growth law

 where we have introduced the constant $a$ related to the characteristic length of the tumor cell (and to the fractal dimension of the tumor).
 With non-fractal growth, $D = d-1$ and our model reduces to that of radial growth.
 However, fractal growth implies a dimension $d -1 < D \le d$.
+This implies:

-To illustrate fractal growth, we ran stochastic simulations of an individual-based model (Figure \ref{setup}A) on a two-dimensional lattice, subject to varying neighborhoods (Figure \ref{setup}B), and migration rates using the Hybrid Automata Library \citep{HAL}.
-Cells may migrate at rate $m$ within the migration neighborhood, and may undergo division at rate $b$ within the birth neighborhood.
-Importantly, the birth and migration neighborhoods may be differing sizes.
+To illustrate fractal growth, we ran stochastic simulations of an individual-based model (Figure \ref{setup}C) on a two-dimensional lattice, subject to varying neighborhoods (Figure \ref{setup}B), and migration rates using the Hybrid Automata Library \cite{bravo:PCB:2020}.
+Cells may migrate at rate $m$ within the migration neighborhood and divide at rate $b$ within the birth neighborhood.
+Importantly, the birth and migration neighborhoods may have different sizes.
+Here, we do not consider spatially variant resource limitations, which have been shown to affect spheroid growth in previous work \cite{browning:eLife:2021}.

-Figure \ref{abm_results}A shows tumor growth with varying neighborhood sizes.
-The number of surface-cells $n_s$ is shown as a function of total size $n$ with a snapshot of the tumor surface area after $t=100$ generations (Figure \ref{abm_results}B).
-We observed a transition from a linear power law to a square root law indicating that radial growth transitions towards its characteristic growth law once the tumor reaches a certain size.
-Tumors with small birth neighborhoods (e.g. the Von Neumann neighborhood shown in red for $\omega=4$) remain small due to high contact inhibition of those neighborhoods.
-Conversely, large neighborhoods overcome contact inhibition and limited migration through increased access to free space to place daughter cells.
+When migration is absent ($m = 0$), there is more potential growth for larger birth neighborhoods (Figure \ref{abm_results} A).
+However, when migration is high ($m = 1$; Figure \ref{abm_results} B), the birth neighborhood has no discernible effect on population growth.
+During high migration, cells are distributed randomly throughout the domain.
+On average, all cells have equal access to available space, regardless of birth neighborhood.
+In summary, the effects of the birth neighborhood are determined by the cells' migratory behavior.

-The effects of contact inhibition are also mitigated by increased migratory potential of tumor cells (Figure \ref{abm_results}C-D).
-As the migration rate, $m$, increases, growth potential (Figure \ref{abm_results}C) and surface area (Figure \ref{abm_results}D) also increase.
-Here, we assume a fixed migration neighborhood (1-Moore), but in the next section we relax this assumption to explore a well-mixed assumption (i.e. a migration neighborhood which approximates the entire domain).
+The effects of contact inhibition are also mitigated by the increased migratory potential of tumor cells (Figure \ref{abm_results} C-D).
+As the migration rate, $m$, increases, growth potential (Figure \ref{abm_results} C) and surface area (Figure \ref{abm_results} D) also increase.
+Here, we assume a fixed migration neighborhood (1-Moore), but in the next section, we relax this assumption to explore a well-mixed assumption (i.e. a migration neighborhood which approximates the entire domain).

+Simulations enable a numerical estimate of $\p$ as a function of the total population size, $n$.
+Figure \ref{fig:figure4}A depicts simulations initiated with a single cell at the center of the domain and calculated the fraction of the domain filled (n/l) and its corresponding numerical estimate of the likelihood $\p$, with no migration ($m=0$) for varied birth neighborhood size, $\omega$.
+Numerical estimates approach the theoretical prediction (eqn. \ref{fractal_theory}; long-dashed line shows $d=2$) for low $\omega$ values.